leaf-ai/studio-go-runner/docs/aws_k8s.md

 EOF
 ```

-Once the pod has been aded the auto scaler log will display output inidcating that a new node is required to fullfill the work:
+Once the pod has been added the auto scaler log will display output inidiicating that a new node is required to fullfill the work:

 ```
 $ kubectl get pods --namespace kube-system